 APF is one of the few national media outlets focusing on Asia and Asian America and its content and audiences are local, national, and international in scope.
 Covering the collective’s approximately 500 on-air shows from 1998 to 2009, the Asian Pacific Forum Records offer a trove of historical media coverage of significant events and issues impacting Asia/Pacific America.
 Of particular significance are full-length unedited interviews with notable Asian Americans, including activist Yuri Kochiyama, novelist Jessica Hagedorn, and musician and activist Chris Iijima.
 There are also scripts (some annotated with hand-written notes), preparatory materials, and research notes for shows, and some documentation of APF’s publicity efforts.

-To learn more about the Asia Pacific Forum Records, view the survey report conducted by our Graduate Scholars in A/PA Archives or the finding aid located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.
+To learn more about the contents of the Asia Pacific Forum Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.